sahritika07/Gemini-Ai/README.md

 #  https://ritika-gemini-ai.netlify.app
-Using HTML, CSS and JS
+GEMINI-AI Using HTML, CSS and JS